Hekel1989/AWS-SAA-C03-Course/06-S3/notes.md

 Keys use **FIPS 140-2 (L2)** security standard.
 Some of KMS's features are compliant with Level 3, but all are Level 2.

-KMS manages **CMK - Cusstomer Master Key**.
+KMS manages **CMK - Customer Master Key**.
 It is logical and contains

 - ID
 - Date